Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

-\textbf{Demand shocks} During a pandemic, households reduce their demand for customer-contact services, such as restaurants, either due to fear of infection or prohibition of consumption, mathematically denoted as $\epsilon_{i}^D$.
-In what follows we distinguish between the magnitude of the shock, $\epsilon_{i}^D$, and the \textit{time-course} of the shock, $\epsilon_i^D(t)$).
-Pichler et al. \citep{pichler2022} based the consumer demand shock on the values chosen by a study of the US Congressional Budget Office \citep{congressional_budget_office2006} assessing the impact of pandemic influenza.
-In this study, the largest consumer demand shock of $-80~\%$ is experienced by the Accommodation \& Food service (I55-56), Rental and Leasing (N77), Travel agencies (N79), Recreation (R90-91-92-93) and the Activities of Membership Organisations (S94) and Other Personal Service Activities (S96).
-Land, water, and air transport (H49-50-51) undergo a moderate demand shock of $-67~\%$.
+\paragraph{Household demand shocks} During lockdown, households reduce their demand for customer-contact services, such as restaurants, either due to fear of infection or prohibition of consumption, mathematically denoted as $\kappa_{i}^D$.
+Pichler et al. \cite{pichler2022} based their household demand shock on a study on the economic impact of pandemic influenza by the US Congressional Budget Office \cite{congressional_budget_office2006} (Table \ref{tab:overview_shocks_pichler}).
+In this study, the largest consumer demand shock of $-80~\%$ is experienced by the Accommodation \& Food service (I55-56), Rental and Leasing (N77), Travel agencies (N79), Recreation (R90-91-92-93) and the Activities of Membership Organisations (S94) and Other Personal Service Activities (S96), while Land, water, and air transport (H49-50-51) undergo a moderate demand shock of $-67~\%$.
 The Agricultural (A), Mining (B), Manufacturing (C), and Wholesale and Retail (G) undergo minor consumer demand shocks of -10~\%.
-Opposed to the estimates of the Congressional Budget Office \citep{congressional_budget_office2006}, and again similar to Pichler et al. \citep{pichler2022}, no increase in consumer demand shock was implemented for Human health and Social work (Q).
-The remaining sectors face no consumer demand shocks.
-These sectoral shocks result in an aggregated household demand shock under lockdown of 17~\% for Belgium.
-All other demand categories besides households, including government expenses and exports, are absorbed into the exogenous demand.
-The shocks to the exogenous demand under lockdown, $\epsilon_{i}^F$, used by Pichler et al. \citep{pichler2022} correspond to a 15~\% demand shock for investment and exports.
-An overview of the shocks caused by the \covid{} pandemic used by Pichler et al. \citep{pichler2022} is presented in Table \ref{tab:overview_shocks_pichler}.\\
+The remaining sectors face no consumer demand shocks (Table \ref{tab:overview_shocks_pichler}).
+In this work, we will validate the magnitude of these shocks, which were ballpark figures, by calibrating them to empirical data (Section \ref{section:sensitivity_analysis}).
+After lockdown, we assume the shocks to household demand for sectors involving on-site consumption (Table \ref{tab:overview_shocks_pichler}) are eased using the following non-linear function,